abd-ur/OSCCdetection/README.md

 **Acknowledgements**
 The pretrained models are provided by PyTorch's torchvision.
-Dataset is provided by kaggle (https://www.kaggle.com/datasets/viditgandhi/oral-cancer-dataset)
+Dataset used is called oral_cancer_dataset available at kaggle-(https://www.kaggle.com/datasets/viditgandhi/oral-cancer-dataset) under Apache 2.0 license.